-Each year, PCP trains over 2,500 health professionals in vital leadership competencies, including skills to support resilience, teaming, advocacy, and change management.
-Our interactive workshops are held at institutions and clinics across the country, delivered by a national network of clinicians and consultants, skilled in the competencies of Relational Leadership™.
+Each year, PCP trains over 2,500 health professionals in leadership skills that include team-building, change management, and provider wellbeing.
+Our interactive workshops are held at institutions and clinics across the country, delivered by a national network of clinicians and consultants.

-Whether you’re looking for a day-long workshop for an intact team or a more extended engagement as you navigate change, our courses serve teams and individuals at every stage of their career, across every discipline in primary care.
+Whether you’re looking for a day-long workshop for an intact team or a more extended engagement as you navigate change, our action-oriented courses serve teams and individuals across every setting in primary care.

 What sets us apart

 We believe in the power of community

 Healthcare professionals need connection — specifically, an authentic relationship with both colleagues and patients — now more than ever.
 They also need to feel part of community — something bigger than themselves.
 For this, they need a set of skills to help them move beyond traditional lone-rangerism to establish inclusive, collaborative spaces that promote trust and interdependency.
 By being a part of Primary Care Progress — either attending a workshop or joining a program — you will not only develop these skills, but you’ll also gain access to our national community of change agents, leaders and team-builders.
 We know transformation takes a village — join ours so we can help you deliver meaningful change while helping your people thrive at the same time.

 Our trainers include a mix of primary care clinicians and leadership development professionals, giving you the opportunity to learn from a diversity of perspectives and experiences.
 And as practitioners and clinicians in the trenches, we understand firsthand what you’re going through — and can prepare you with the skills to overcome those challenges.